 In October 2020, the OpenStack Foundation was relaunched as the Open Infrastructure Foundation (OpenInfra Foundation) with a mission to more broadly support other open source infrastructure communities and foster continued development around public, private and hybrid clouds.
 It's governed by a board of directors composed of many direct and indirect competitors, including IBM, Intel and VMware.
 Various OpenInfra Foundation projects involve artificial intelligence and machine learning, continuous integration/continuous delivery software development paradigms, container infrastructure and edge computing.

 While comprehensive and capable, an OpenStack platform is difficult to deploy from scratch.
 The OpenStack market provides a variety of alternatives, including the following:

 - Appliances.
 These combine OpenStack software with vendors' selected hardware to accelerate deployment.
-Examples include IBM Spectrum Scale with OpenStack Swift, and the Dell EMC Ready Architecture for Red Hat OpenStack Platform.
+Examples include Hyper-C and Ericsson CEE9.

 - Managed private cloud.
 Third-party organizations can support and help with local OpenStack deployment and operation.
 Examples include Cleura Private Cloud and Rackspace OpenStack Private Cloud.

 - Hosted private cloud.
 Some organizations can't deploy and manage a private cloud on-site and instead rely on third-party providers to handle the hardware and management of OpenStack-based private clouds.
 Examples include Canonical Managed OpenStack and Rackspace OpenStack Private Cloud.

 - Public cloud.
 Various public cloud providers offer services based on OpenStack technology, including Elastx OpenStack IaaS and Vexxhost Public Cloud.